 {↑} The ISO primary logo is constructed from three [3x3, 6x6 + 12x12] grids with each consecutive grid increasing in complexity.

-{↓} The website utilises the dynamic logo and is responsive across different browser sizes.
-The ‘S’ and ‘O’ glyphs change each time the site is reloaded.
+{↓} The website uses the ISO dynamic logotype and is fully responsive across all browser sizes.
+The ‘S’ and ‘O’ glyphs are randomly regenerated on each page refresh, creating a constantly evolving identity system.

 {↑} ISO alternate glyphs.

-ISO logo has been designed dynamically with a series of alternate glyphs that can be swapped out to give the mark a sense of movement and change.
+The ISO logo is designed as a dynamic system, featuring a set of alternate glyphs that can be interchanged to introduce a continual sense of movement and transformation within the mark.

 {↓} ISO tagline.

-{↓} The ISO primary colour palette consists of 9 primary colours and is intended to give ISO a vibrant look and feel.
+{↓} The ISO primary colour palette comprises nine core colours, designed to give the identity a vibrant and energetic visual presence.

 {↑} ISO copy.